external-mirrors/mitra/docs/onion.md

 # Tor federation

+Mitra can be configured to work in Tor-only mode, or in clearnet mode with Tor connection.

+- **Tor-only**: federates with other instances on Tor network and with a small subset of clearnet instances that are connected to Tor.
+- **Clearnet + Tor**: a regular clearnet instance that also federates with Tor-only instances.

 ## Tor-only instance

 Install Tor.

-Install Mitra.
 Uncomment or add the following block to Mitra configuration file:

 ```yaml
 federation: